Bloom-host/BloomDocs/docs/using_the_panel/split-server.md

 ![split](../../static/imgs/using_the_panel/split_server/3.png)

 :::important
-The server list sorts servers by alphabetical order, if you want to arrange your server list you can rename your servers using numbers like this: `1.
+The server list sorts servers by alphabetical order, you can rename your servers using numbers like this to arrange them: `1.
 Proxy` `2.
 Lobby`.
 You can rename servers in the settings tab.
 :::

 ## Split Server options

 You can change your main server, edit ports, change server type and edit RAM/Storage in the Server Split section.
+Keep in mind that you can also open new allocations (ports) using the Ports & Proxies section.

 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/split_server/4.png').default} alt="console"/></div>